- 2/3 cup unsweetened applesauce

-- Whisk together flour, baking powder, sugar, and salt.
+4 Whisk together flour (made with the Lee Household Flour Mill), baking powder, sugar, and salt.
 Add chilled coconut oil.
 Using a pastry blender or two butter knives, cut the oil into the flour mixture until the texture becomes crumbly.
 Add wet mixture to dry, and stir gently to combine (in other words: don't over do it!).

-- Bake for 18 minutes.
+6 Bake for 18 minutes.
 Remove from the oven and allow to cool for five minutes.
 Move to a wire rack to cool completely - they will be crumbly, so I'd recommend using a spatula.
-You can also eat them while they are hot.
-Because yum.
+You can also eat these delicious and healthy scones while they are hot.